MARSFOREVER472/Melting_Snowman/README.md

 ## **_Planning and Preparation_**

-- **_Before commencing with the coding of your Melting Snowman game, it is crucial to engage in planning and preparation._**
+- **_Before commencing with the coding of your Melting Snowman game, it's crucial to engage in planning and preparation._**

 - **_This process involves choosing a programming language and development environment, collecting the necessary resources and tools required for coding the game, and determining the game's features and functionalities._**